Social Work Professor: Advancing Mental Health Equity

 Welcome

 Welcome!
-I am Dr. S. Lavi Wilson, a dedicated social worker, licensed therapist, clinical supervisor, and mental health equity scholar with over 15 years of clinical practice and a decade of experience in higher education.
-My passion lies in preparing future social workers, advancing research, and championing social justice.
+I’m Dr. S. Lavi Wilson — social worker, licensed therapist, clinical supervisor, and mental health equity scholar with 15+ years in clinical practice and 10 years in higher education.
+I’m passionate about preparing future social workers, advancing justice-driven research, and using technology and AI to create inclusive, anti-oppressive spaces.

 Dr. S. Lavi Wilson’s Education